mulasik/wta/README.md

 An accomplished collection of TPSFs results in a text history which constitutes the basis for another output: the sentence history.
 Based on the relevancy label of each TPSF, both the text and the sentence history can be filtered.

-The following figure illustrates the processing pipeline:
+The following figure provides an overview of the processing steps:

 ![Processing Pipeline](https://github.com/mulasik/wta/blob/main/docs/charts/Concept_Overview.png)